 A half of all information security breaches are due to human error, more often than not, by people not understanding the policy.

 With tougher penalties of up to €20m or 4% of global annual turnover on the way as a result of the GDPR, there has never been a bigger incentive to get data security right.

-Follow these top tips to improve data security and reporting:
+Top tips to improve your data security and reporting:

 - Familiarise yourself with your company's IT, information security, privacy and confidentiality rules and related policies - You can't fully protect yourself and your firm if you don't know what to do